-Vismaya dowry death case: Kerala court finds husband guilty, sentence to be announced tomorrow
+Vismaya dowry death case: Kerala court finds husband guilty

 A Kerala court on Monday convicted the husband of Vismaya V Nair, a 22-year-old medical student who had died by suicide in June, for dowry death, PTI reported.

-Additional District and Sessions Judge Sujith KN held her husband, S Kiran Kumar, guilty under Sections 306 (abetment to suicide) and 498-A (any wilful conduct which is of such a nature as is likely to drive the woman to commit suicide) and 304-B (dowry death) of the Indian Penal Code, according to The Indian Express.
+Additional District and Sessions Judge Sujith KN held her husband, S Kiran Kumar, guilty under Sections 306 (abetment to suicide), 498-A (any wilful conduct which is of such a nature as is likely to drive the woman to commit suicide) and 304-B (dowry death) of the Indian Penal Code, according to The Indian Express.

-The quantum of the sentence will be pronounced on Tuesday.
+The quantum of punishment will be pronounced on Tuesday.
 The court had reserved its verdict in the case on May 17.

-Special Public Prosecutor G Mohanraj said that the prosecution would seek the maximum possible punishment for Kumar.
+On Monday, Special Public Prosecutor G Mohanraj said that the prosecution would seek the maximum possible punishment for Kumar.

-Vismaya’s father, Trivikraman Nair, told reporters outside the court that his daughter has got justice.
+Vismaya’s father, Trivikraman Nair, told reporters outside the court that his daughter had got justice.
 He said he did not have words to express his gratitude for the efforts of the prosecution and the investigating team, according to PTI.

 The case

 Vismaya, a final-year Bachelor of Ayurvedic Medicine and Surgery student, was found hanging in her in-laws’ home in Sasthamnada near Sasthamkotta in Kollam district on June 21.
-Kumar had surrendered to the police on the same night.
+Kumar had surrendered to the police the same night.

-The family of the deceased had alleged that Vismaya was murdered, adding that she was assaulted by Kumar for dowry on multiple occasions.
+Vismaya’s family alleged that she had been murdered, adding that she had been assaulted by Kumar for dowry on several occasions.

-Two days before her death, Nair had sent messages to her cousin detailing the brutal domestic violence by her husband.
-In her messages to her cousin, Nair wrote that she had not told anyone else about the assault.
+Two days before her death, Nair had sent messages to her cousin detailing the brutal domestic violence committed by her husband.
+Nair wrote that she had not told anyone else about the assault.
 She also shared photos with her cousin showing injuries on her face, shoulder and hands.

 Trivikraman Nair had alleged that his daughter had been tortured by Kumar.